koenrane/KR-new-site/content/index.md

 hide_title: "true"
 ---

 Hello!
-I’m TurnTrout, and this is my pond.
+I'm TurnTrout, and this is my pond.
 Stay a while! _The Pond_ gathers my writings on topics including AI, self-improvement, and living a good life.

 The earliest content dates back to January 2018.
 Over the years, I've built up a web of ideas and philosophies.
 I even endorse some of them still!
 I love [[My research]], and I hope you love it too.